AryanAgarwal27/Product-Recommender-System/README.md

-# Grocery & Gourmet Food Recommender System

-📌 **Project Description**
+ **Project Description**
-This project is a **Grocery & Gourmet Food Recommendation System** that suggests personalized food items based on user interactions.
-It uses **Collaborative Filtering (User-Based & Item-Based)** to provide intelligent recommendations.
+This project is an **Electrical Appliances Recommendation System** that suggests personalized appliance products based on user interactions.
+It leverages **Collaborative Filtering (User-Based & Item-Based)** to provide intelligent recommendations tailored to user preferences.

-🛒 The dataset for this project was **web-scraped from Amazon's Grocery & Gourmet Food category**, capturing user reviews, ratings, and product details.
+🛒 **The dataset for this project was web-scraped from Amazon's Electrical Appliances category**, capturing user reviews, ratings, and product details.

-## 🚀 Features
+🚀 **Features**
-- **User-Based Collaborative Filtering** for personalized recommendations.
+✔ **User-Based Collaborative Filtering** for personalized recommendations.
-- **Item-Based Collaborative Filtering** to suggest similar products.
+✔ **Item-Based Collaborative Filtering** to suggest similar products.
-- **Web-Scraped Dataset from Amazon** for real-world product insights.
+✔ **Web-Scraped Dataset from Amazon** for real-world appliance insights.

+---

-## 📦 Dataset
+📦 **Dataset**
 The dataset is **too large to be uploaded to GitHub (5GB)**.
 Please contact the repository owner for access.
-The dataset was **web-scraped from Amazon**, containing product details, user reviews, and ratings from the **Grocery & Gourmet Food** category.
+The dataset was **web-scraped from Amazon**, containing **product details, user reviews, and ratings from the Electrical Appliances category**.
 It is preprocessed for building recommendation models.

+---

 ## 🔧 Installation
 To set up the project, install the required dependencies: